jfrog/jfrog-client-go/README.md

 err := servicesManager.ConvertLocalToFederatedRepository("my-repository")
 ```

-#### Triggering a Full Federated Repository Synchronisation for All Members
+#### Triggering a Full Federated Repository Synchronisation
 You can trigger a full federated repository synchronisation for all members using its key:
 ```go
 err := servicesManager.TriggerFederatedFullSyncAll("my-repository")
 ```

-#### Triggering a Full Federated Repository Synchronisation for a Specific Member
-You can trigger a full federated repository synchronisation for a specific member using its key and the members URL
+You can also trigger a full federated repository synchronisation for a specific member using its key and the members URL
 ```go
 err := servicesManager.TriggerFederatedFullSyncMirror("my-repository", "http://localhost:8081/artifactory/my-repository")
 ```